SamuelAlmanza/note_taking_app/README.md

 # Note Taking CRUD App
-## Create, Read, Update, Delete app made with Python, SQL, and Tkinter
+This app allows you to create, read, update, and delete using SQL queries.
+The program was written using Python and SQL with Tkinter for the UI.

 # DEMO